Disease Guide ·Mange ·2026

 The Puppy Demodex Trap

 Demodectic mange often appears in puppies under 18 months.
-If your puppy was diagnosed with demodex before enrollment, all future skin and mange claims may be denied as pre-existing.
-Even localized puppy demodex that resolved creates a record.
+If diagnosed before enrollment, future skin and mange claims denied as pre-existing.
+Even resolved localized puppy demodex creates permanent record.

 Red flag · Chronic condition